Buying a foreclosed home: What it means and how to get started

 Foreclosure may be a daunting term for many people, suggesting financial distress or uncertainty.
 However, for those with a keen eye for opportunities, purchasing a foreclosed home may be an excellent way to secure a property at a low price.

 Buyers are often attracted to the idea of buying a foreclosed home because of the potential money they might save when compared purchasing a property listed at a price closer to the average for the area.
 First-time homebuyers may even be able to get a bigger house than they could otherwise afford.

-To be prepared for what lies ahead, it’s important to understand the foreclosure process and know what the differences are between a foreclosed home and other properties.
+To be prepared for what lies ahead, it’s important to understand the concept of foreclosure, how the foreclosure process works and know what the differences are between a foreclosed home and other properties.

 When foreclosed properties are sold at an auction, cash is usually required.
 This may just be a larger down payment with the remaining balance to be paid by a certain date, or it could mean paying for the entire purchase up front.

 In other cases, properties have already been through an auction and the bank was the winning bidder.
 These properties are called real estate owned (REO) and can be purchased through a real estate agent like a traditional purchase.

 Another big difference is that you are buying the property “as is.”
 You should still get an inspection — in fact, a thorough inspection is recommended to determine what issues the property may have.
 Keep in mind that the bank generally will not pay for repairs or reduce the price to compensate for problems found in the inspection.

 In making your purchase decision, be sure to establish a budget that includes not only the purchase costs, but also any anticipated near-term and long-term repairs.

 If you are not familiar with how buying a foreclosure works, it may be a good idea to work with a real estate agent who knows the process well or an attorney specializing in the area.
 You also need to get preapproved and let your lender know you are focusing on foreclosures.

 Benefits and risks of buying foreclosed homes